YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 </td>
 <td style="border:none;">

-Identification of biological functions with spatial specific distributions involves identifying genes with high spatial variability, followed by enrichment analysis to characterize these functions.
-We propose a new method for characterizing cell functional states as well as a general approach for identifying spatial highly variable features.
-The [SVP](https://github.com/YuLab-SMU/SVP/) package has been developed to implement these two methods, enabling the characterization of various biological functions, including biological pathways, and identifying whether these functions exhibit spatial distribution specificity.
+Existing methods for identifying biological functions with spatially specific distributions typically begin with the identification of genes exhibiting high spatial variability.
+Subsequent enrichment analysis is then conductted to characterizing these functions.

+Our innovation lies in proposing a novel method for characterizing cell functional states, alongside a general approach for identifying spatially highly variable features.
+To operationalize these advancements, we have developed the [SVP](https://github.com/YuLab-SMU/SVP/) package.
+This tool facilitates the implementation of both methods, enabling the comprehensive characterizing various biological functions, including pathways, while also determining the spatial distribution specificity of these functions.

 </td>
 </tr>